exercism/ruby/exercises/concept/amusement-park/.docs/instructions.md

 ## 4. Revoke the pass

 Some guests break the rules with unsafe behavior, so the park wants to be able to revoke passes.
-Implement `Attendee#revoke_pass` to mutate the state of the instance, and set the pass id to `nil`
+Implement `Attendee#revoke_pass!` to mutate the state of the instance, and set the pass id to `nil`

 ```ruby
 attendee = Attendee.new(106)